martin-olivier/dylib/README.md

 `symbol_error`
 This exception is thrown when the library failed to load a symbol.
-This usualy happens when you forgot to put `DYLIB_API` before a library function or variable
+This usually happens when you forgot to put `DYLIB_API` before a library function or variable

-Those exceptions inherits from `dylib::exception`
+Those exceptions inherit from `dylib::exception`
 ```c++
 try {
     dylib lib("./myDynLib.so");